-- a) Lift one knee, and straighten the other (you will turn in the direction of the straight leg), - b) Lift one knee, straighten the other and twist your hips towards that knee, - c) Lift one knee, straighten the other, then twist your hips towards that knee and lean the upper body towards that knee.
+- Lift one knee and straighten the other (you will turn in the direction of the straight leg). - Lift one knee, straighten the other, and twist your hips toward that knee. - Lift one knee, straighten the other, then twist your hips toward that knee and lean the upper body toward that knee.